 Belmont College is a dynamic organization which is sensitive and responsive to the changing educational needs of individual learners and stakeholders.
-The environment for learning at Belmont is a liberating, motivating force that empowers students, employees, and external stakeholders to be in mutual partnership in the learning process and to strive for excellence in attaining teaching and learning goals.
-The environment fosters lifelong personal and professional growth with a commitment to the intellectual, physical, emotional, and cultural development of students, employees, and community.
+Belmont College strives for excellence in attaining teaching and learning goals.
+The environment fosters personal and professional growth with a commitment to the intellectual, emotional, and cultural development of students, employees, and community.

 Learning is an active, participatory process.
-It transcends time and space as individuals learn differently and have preferred learning styles.
 Faculty, staff, and students share responsibility for learning and adapting to diverse teaching and learning styles.
 Learning involves a mutual relationship among faculty and students.
 Faculty members are caring, competent, and knowledgeable in the relationship, and students are responsible for full engagement in the relationship in order to become motivated, confident, and capable.
 An institutional culture of self-reflection and evaluation, team building, positive and constructive reinforcement, and accountability supports the learning process.